I want to tell you the story of how I built my clientele, and show you how to get personal training clients.

-Unfortunately, a lot of trainers are secretive about what’s made them successful.
-I was the same way and have never told this story before in it’s entirety.
-It may surprise you to know that I never made flyers, gave free workshops at local businesses, canvassed the streets, or made endless phone calls.
+I never made flyers, gave free workshops at local businesses, canvassed the streets, or made endless phone calls to get more personal training clients.
 I’ve also never made a hard sell in my life.

-People come to me asking to train, not vice-versa.
-If this is what you want read the story carefully, afterwards are step by step instructions for you to follow in your quest to become unstoppable by building your client army.
+If this is what you want, read my story below.
+Afterwards I share step-by-step instructions for you to follow in your quest to become unstoppable by building your client army.

 In a week: 16 training hours * $41.80/hr = $668.80